gregidonut/crudeVanillaTSViteInitialzer/README.md

   using the app's working directory as the name of the project, root html title and h1 text content
+- also added some styles with colors  that's sort of inspired by the [ dracula theme ][1]

 I really wanted to craft a better implementation of this as a portfolio project